redhat-imaging/imagefactory/README.markdown

 *   RESTful API makes integrating Image Factory into existing workflows simple.

 ##Using Image Factory##
 Building an image begins with a template describing what to build.
+See an example of such a template below.
+See the [schema documentation for TDL](http://aeolusproject.github.com/imagefactory/tdl/) for more detail on creating a template.
+Note that a template is **not** tied to a specific cloud.

     <template>
         <name>f12jeos</name>